 Another difference between home equity loans and HELOCs is that HELOC interest rates are adjustable — they can rise and fall over the loan term.

-But, interest is only due on your outstanding HELOC balance — the amount you’ve actually borrowed — and not on the entire line.
+But, interest is only due on your outstanding HELOC balance — the amount you’ve actually borrowed — and not on the entire line of credit.

-At any time you could be using only a portion of your line of credit, which means your payments and interest charges would be lower.
+At any time, you could borrow only a portion of your maximum loan amount, which means your payments and interest charges would be lower.